iojw/socialscan/README.md

 Therefore, these tools tend to come up with false positives and negatives.
 This method of checking is also dependent on platforms having web-based profile pages and cannot be extended to email addresses.

-socialscan aims to plug these gaps.

-## Features

-1. **100% accuracy**: Rather than scanning profile pages, socialscan queries the registration servers of the platforms directly, retrieving the appropriate CSRF tokens, headers, and cookies.
-This eliminates all false positives/negatives, ensuring that results are accurate.
+socialscan aims to plug these gaps by directly querying the registration servers of the platforms instead, retrieving the appropriate CSRF tokens, headers, and cookies.

-2. **Speed**: socialscan uses [asyncio](https://docs.python.org/3/library/asyncio.html) along with [aiohttp](https://aiohttp.readthedocs.io/en/stable/) to conduct all queries concurrently, resulting in very quick searching even with bulk queries.

 ## Installation